jlsilicon/w806/README.md

 /src.adc_4ch/ : loops through the (4) ADC ports and prints them out.

-/src.gpio_Ports/ : Prints out the PortA and POrtB as 32bit ints.
+/src.gpio_Ports/ : Prints out the PortA and PortB as 32bit ints.

 ---